Cannabis manufacturing: Nexus between quality control and safety

 Cannabis manufacturers will need to identify the potential safety risks and problems that may occur during the manufacturing process in order to plan to prevent them.
 If there is not a comprehensive QA process in place, the consumer’s safety is at risk.

-Quality and safety problems observed with cannabis Products
+Quality and safety problems observed with cannabis products

 Contamination: Contaminants can range from microbial to chemical to physical debris.
 Microbial contamination is broader concern for unprocessed cannabis while chemical contamination is a concern for processed cannabis products.
 In August 2019 in Michigan, the Marijuana Regulatory Agency (MRA) issued a health and safety bulletin recalling four products that failed heavy metal testing (arsenic, cadmium, and chromium) and contained chemical residue of bifenazate.

 Potency and Dosing: There have been issues with potency testing which presents a problem for medicinal cannabis consumers that need to know how strong a product is.
-A recent study indicated that patients using medical cannabis products had different levels of cannabinoids than what was expected.
+A recent study indicated that patients using medical cannabis products had different levels of cannabinoids than expected.
 These findings were consistent with a previous study that showed discrepancies in concentrations presented on product labels of edible cannabis products in California and Washington.

+Cannabis test results from one lab may say one thing and the results from the second lab may say something different even though both labs used the same analytical method.
 So how do manufacturers rectify and/or prevent these problems from reaching the consumer?
-By having a comprehensive QA program in place aimed at accurate testing to identify problems so those products not in compliance do not pass the QA process.
+By having a comprehensive QA program in place to identify problems noncompliant products.

-National QA standards
+National cannabis quality assurance standards

-The Cannabis Quality Assurance Program (CannaQAP) was launched in May 2019 to support the testing of hemp products and the related THC concentrations but has broadened in scope to include testing for toxic elements.
+The Cannabis Quality Assurance Program (CannaQAP) launched in May 2019 to support the testing of hemp products and the related THC concentrations but has broadened in scope to include testing for toxic elements.

 Hazard assessment and critical control points (HACCP)